canonical/ops-scenario/README.md

 An action is a special sort of event, even though `ops` handles them almost identically.
 In most cases, you'll want to inspect the 'results' of an action, or whether it has failed or logged something while executing.
 Many actions don't have a direct effect on the output state.
-For this reason, the output state is less prominent in the return type of `Context.run_action`.

 How to test actions with scenario: